dalibo/emaj/docs/en/upgrade.rst

 * a *rollback* on a mark set before the version change can also be performed after the migration.

 Version specific details:

-* The procedure that upgrades a version 2.0.1 into 2.1.0, may modify the :ref:`emaj_group_def <emaj_group_def>` table in order to reflect the fact that the *tspemaj* tablespace is not automatically considered as a default tablespace anymore.
-If *tspemaj* was effectively used as default tablespace for created tables groups, the related *grpdef_log_dat_tsp* and *grpdef_log_idx_tsp* columns content of the *emaj_group_def* table is automatically adjusted so that a future drop and recreate operation would store the log tables and indexes in the same tablespace.
-The administrator may review these changes to be sure they correspond to his expectations.

 * The  procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
 In some cases, it may ask for a preliminary reset of some tables groups.